Before your first 31 days (and beyond)

 Perks for UC Berkeley employees

 Most campus events and museums offer discounts to faculty, staff, and students.
-Your Cal 1 Card photo ID will make it easier and quicker to get discounts on the events and services as outlined on the Perks page of Berkeley's People & Culture website.
+Your Cal 1 Card photo ID will make it easier and quicker to get discounts on the events and services as outlined on the Perks page(link is external) of Berkeley's People & Culture website.

 Plus, UC Berkeley faculty and staff have access to special perks and preferred pricing on services and merchandise for organizational and personal use through our campus wide partners.
-Learn more on the University Business Partnerships & Services website (click on the image below).
+Learn more on the University Business Partnerships & Services website(link is external).

-Lastly, check out the UCOP online lists of discounts for all UC employees including wireless phone companies, theme parks and attractions.
+Lastly, check out the UCOP online lists of discounts for all UC employees(link is external) including wireless phone companies, theme parks and attractions.